dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

    * `tx` is committed but not yet opened, <br>
    * `tx` has F+1 certified shares revealed in the causal past of `proposal(r+1)`,

-Note that above, `txt` could be from views earlier than view(r) if they haven't been opened already.
+Note that above, `tx` could be from views earlier than view(r) if they haven't been opened already.

 The Opening rule ensures that when a transaction is opened, it has a unique decryption.
 For example, a deterministic decryption rule may be: